ZACCALI/-CICS-PUBLIC-ADDRESS--SYSTEM-/implementation_plan.md

     - On Click (Open Dropdown) -> Call `markAllAsRead` -> Badge disappears.

 ## Verification Plan

+### Automated Tests
+- Create `test_broadcast.py` to simulate a voice session.
+- Check logs for "Starting Stream Pipe on ...
+(Vol: 0.7)".

+### Manual Verification
+1. **The Volume Test**: Start a broadcast.
+The loudness should be significantly lower and more comfortable.
+2. **Stutter Check**: Ensure the switch to SoX doesn't introduce lag (SoX is usually very efficient for raw streams).
 1.  **Shared Test**: Create a System Notification (e.g., Device Online).
     - User A "Clears" it.
 It should disappear for User A.
     - User B logs in.
 It should STILL be visible for User B.